Oysteinkj/Hello_world/README.md

 Test repository

-Just some text to see if this works i don't relly know anything yet.
+Just some text to see if this works i know some stuff now.

-words. words. words.
+meaningful words